 Things To Do

-Hike a canyon trail or stroll along the rim.
-Check at the Visitor Center for current trail conditions.
+Hike a short/easy trail or stroll along the rim.
+Check at the Visitor Center for current trail conditions and recommendations.

 Take in a ranger program.
 Current schedules of ranger activities can be found at the Visitor Center.